michaelmilleryoder/fanfiction-nlp/README.md

 * spacy
 * inflect
 * pytorch
 * [HuggingFace transformers](https://huggingface.co/transformers/installation.html).
-Install with pip, since the conda version raises a GLibC error when running the pipeline
+Install with pip, since the conda version may raise a GLibC error when running the pipeline
 * [benepar](https://pypi.org/project/benepar/) (available with pip, not conda)
+* protobuf
 * pyhocon (available with pip, not conda)

-A conda environment file that lists these dependencies is at `environment.yml`.
+A conda environment file that lists these dependencies with tested version numbers is at `environment.yml`.
 A new environment with these dependencies can be created with `conda env create -n fanfiction-nlp --file environment.yml`.

 Some additional data and model files are also required:
 * spacy's en_core_web_sm model.
 This can be downloaded with `python -m spacy download en`.